 The first film to use Red Digital Cinema's Red One digital cameras.
 Several prototypes were used, alongside film cameras, to shoot about ten scenes.
 However, no Red One footage appears in the final cut of the film.

-About 53 minutes into movie, Morgan Freeman's character decodes names from the woven fabric's yarn as strings of 0's and 1's.
+About 53 minutes into movie, Morgan Freeman's character decodes names from the woven fabric's yarn as strings of zeros and ones.
 This is actually ASCII code used in computers and electronic data processing.
-In ASCII, capital 'A' is represented by numeric value 65, which is written in 8-bit binary number system 01000001, B has ASCII value 66, C has 67 and so on.
+In ASCII, capital A is represented by numeric value 65, which is written in 8-bit binary number system 01000001, B has ASCII value 66, C has 67 and so on.